 Public lewdness is charged as a Class A misdemeanor.
 According to Texas Penal Code § 12.21, if convicted of this offense, an individual can be punished by

 James Sullivan graduated from Gerry Spence’s Trial Lawyers College, the most selective and prestigious trial advocacy program in America.
 Sullivan has a proven record of defending people from all walks of life, faiths and countries in courts throughout Texas.

 If you have been charged with Public Lewdness in Harris County, Fort Bend County, or Montgomery County, contact the law offices of James G. Sullivan and Associates at (281) 546-6428.
-The attorneys at the firm each have 25 years or more of criminal defense trial experience.
+The attorneys at the firm each have over 25 years of criminal defense trial experience.
 They will make every effort to fight the charges against you.